 - Make sure that you use the time you have.
 Don’t run out and don’t finish early.
 Prepare for this by practising writing under exam conditions – particularly Question 5 & 6.
 You want to leave enough time for every question.
 The other key thing for the Edexcel exam is to move on when you are not sure or you can’t work something out.
 You get control over the listening tracks, so don’t spend too long on questions 1-4 by mistake.

-- You get a choice of 3 essays and the best way to be successful is to choose the essay that you know the most about.
-Sometimes your gut reaction isn’t always the best and a good approach it to do a mini-plan for each of the questions.
+- There is a choice of 3 essays so choose the one that you know the most about.
+Sometimes your gut reaction isn’t always the best so do a mini-plan for each of the questions.
 Give your mind a chance to run through each of the set works and see what you can recall for each one.

 - The dictation question in any exam is always about ascertaining the rhythm and the melody.
-It is often helpful to start with the rhythm and one way of doing this is count how many actual notes you have.
-You could put a dot on the page for every note you hear and then start to turn dots into rhythm.
+Start with the rhythm counting how many actual notes are used.
+Put a dot on the page for every note you hear and then start to turn dots into rhythm.
 This will then set you up for adding the melody.
 Listen for key intervals and the repetition of previous material.
 Think about scales and arpeggios and see if you can spot any.
 Allow enough time for dictation but don’t hang around on it for too long.

 - Use the method of “Mental Multiple Choice”.
 By this I mean, if you get a question that asks you to describe the Harmony or Melody, then think about all the possible options.
 If it is asking for a harmonic device for example, create a mental multiple choice list so that you hopefully select the correct answer and don’t over look any key terms.